Looking for ways to make money as a freelance writer?

 I only got brave enough to start submitting ideas after lots of encouragement from my good friend (and fellow TWL writer!)
 Susan Shain.
 Thanks again, Susan.

-Now, I’ve got a year working for myself under my belt — a year in which I actually earned more than I did as a staffer.
+Now, I’ve got almost three years of working for myself under my belt — and in the first year, I actually earned more than I had as a staffer.
 I enjoy location independence and a workday uniform of yoga pants and tee-shirts, so it’s no surprise that fielding the how do you do it? question has become a common conversation.

 But it’s never easy to answer.